niva83/campaign-planning-tool/README.md

 ## Issues, Requests, Kudos and Curses
 If you have issues running campaign-planning-tool or you have requests or by any chance you want to contribute to the further development of the library please post Issues or make Pull requests on Github.

-<br>So far Windows user are currently facing [issues](https://github.com/niva83/campaign-planning-tool/issues).
+<br>So far Windows user are currently facing an issue running method [export_kml](https://github.com/niva83/campaign-planning-tool/issues/3#issue-490216648).
+Currently version 0.1.2 is under test which solves the reported issue.

 ## How to cite campaign-planning-tool
 If you are using **campaign-planning-tool**, it would be great to cite this repository as well the paper which describes methodology which was used to develop the library: